feast-dev/feast/sdk/python/feast/infra/online_stores/contrib/hazelcast_online_store/README.md

 You can create a cluster using Hazelcast Viridian Serverless easily or deploy one on your local/remote machine.
 See this [getting started](https://hazelcast.com/get-started/) page for more details.

-Hazelcast online store provides capability to connect TLS/SSL enabled cluster or Hazelcast Viridian Serverless cluster.
+Hazelcast online store provides capability to connect local/remote or Hazelcast Viridian Serverless cluster.
-Following is an example to connect local cluster named "dev" running on port 5701 with SSL enabled.
+Following is an example to connect local cluster named "dev" running on port 5701 with TLS/SSL enabled.

 ```yaml
 [...]